 Imagine you are a child.
-You're happily sitting at the table enjoying your holiday meal with family and friends.
+You're happily sitting at the table enjoying your holiday meal with immediate family.
+Your aunts and uncles are joining you virtually.
 Then you hear it.
 It's subtle, but it's there.

 Aunt Kathy is talking about cutting carbs again when the holidays are over.
 Uncle Ned mentions his doctor told him he needs to go on a diet and lose weight.
 Cousin Linda laments that she'll go over her calorie limit for the day if she eats the pumpkin pie and Mom tells her, "just make sure you work it off at the gym later" with a laugh and a wave of her hand.
 The diet talk.